Sexual abuse

 Sexual abuse or sex abuse is abusive sexual behavior by one person upon another.
 It is often perpetrated using physical force, or by taking advantage of another.
 It often consists of a persistent pattern of sexual assaults.
 The offender is referred to as a sexual abuser.
 Live streaming sexual abuse involves trafficking and coerced sexual acts, or rape, in real time on webcam.

 Molestation refers to an instance of sexual assault, especially when perpetrated against a child.
 The perpetrator is called (often pejoratively) a molester.
-The term also covers behavior by an adult or older adolescent towards a child to sexually stimulate any of the involved.
+The term also covers physical behavior by an adult or older adolescent towards a child to sexually stimulate any of the involved.
 The use of a child for sexual stimulation is referred to as child sexual abuse and, for pubescent or post-pubescent individuals younger than the age of consent, statutory rape.

 Sexual abuse can be perpetrated against other vulnerable populations like the elderly, a form of elder abuse, or those with developmental disabilities.